beyarkay/masters-thesis/src/03_lit_review.md

 complexity required to get started, allow for results to be reproduced, and allow for new techniques to be compared to old ones.

----

-Vision based systems have been discussed since the 1980s [@boltPutthatthereVoiceGesture1980;
-@jenningsComputergraphicModelingAnalysis1988;
-@myronw.kruegerArtificialRealityII1991] but the first working system was Yamato
-\emph{et~al.}'s paper recognising human actions using feature vectors recognised by a HMM [@yamatoRecognizingHumanAction1992].

-TODO: Landmark papers in the field

-TODO: Trends in the type of sensors used

-TODO: Hardware products that got released

-TODO: Commonly used datasets and the lack of common base upon which development can be made.

 ### Models and Recognition Techniques

 Convolutional Neural Networks (CNNs) are easily the favoured technique for